DogmaDragon/Stash-Docs/docs/FAQ.md

 #### macOS

-- Run `./stash-osx` from the terminal on macOS)
+- Run `./stash-osx` from the terminal on macOS).
 - _Note for Mac users_: If you have trouble, try running `chmod u+x stash-osx` to make the file executable.
 - Navigate to http://localhost:9999 to get started.

 #### Linux

-- Run `./stash-linux` from the terminal on Linux)
+- Run `./stash-linux` from the terminal on Linux).
 - _Note for Linux users_: If you have trouble, try running `chmod u+x stash-linux` to make the file executable.
 - Navigate to http://localhost:9999 to get started.

-# Logging In
+## Logging in

 ## How do I recover a forgotten username or password?

-Stash saves login credentials in the config.yml file.
+Stash saves login credentials in the `config.yml` file.
 You must reset both login and password if you have forgotten your password by doing the following:
-* Close your Stash process
+- Close your Stash process;
-* Open the `config.yml` file found in your Stash directory with a text editor
+- Open the `config.yml` file found in your Stash directory with a text editor;
-* Delete the `login` and `password` lines from the file and save Stash authentication should now be reset with no authentication credentials.
+- Delete the `login` and `password` lines from the file and save;
+- Stash authentication should now be reset with no authentication credentials.

 ## How can I connect to my server from elsewhere within my network?